WebDev-globe/Iris-Dataset---KNN-/README.md

-# IRIS classification using KNN
+# Iris dataset classification using KNN